Mt. Woodson Castle

 **Call in advance if you would like to tour the castle**

-Irene Amy Strong’s dream home standing before you came to completion in 1921.
+The Mt.
+Woodson Castle came to completion in 1921.
 Its creation was in large part attributed to the Craftsman Movement.
-The home symbolizes security, permanency, and an environmental awareness that was strongly felt by Mrs. Strong and her architects.
+The home symbolizes security, permanency, and an environmental awareness that was strongly felt by Mrs. Amy Strong and her architects.
 It gained popularity among California artists and intellectuals in the early decades of the twentieth century as a consummate symbol of the entire expressive Craftsman Movement.

 The Woman with the Dream